Football fever as Hyde Park to host fan zone for World Cup semi-final

 Mr Khan said: “We want this to be a family-friendly occasion and a chance for England fans young and old to show the positive spirit of football to the country and the world.”

-Mr Hancock added: “Gareth Southgate and his amazing team have brought people together this summer.
+Mr Hancock said: “Gareth Southgate and his amazing team have brought people together this summer.

 “Wednesday is a special day for our nation and I’m thrilled people will be able to come from far and wide to watch the game and cheer on England together.”

-Registration for the ballot runs from 4pm until midnight on Monday and tickets will be allocated on a lottery basis.
+Registration for the ballot was originally due to close at midnight on Monday, but it was extended until 8am on Tuesday due to the high volume of website traffic.
+Tickets will be allocated on a lottery basis.

 Fans who are not successful are warned not to attend, the Mayor’s Office said.